Here’s Why Some Fans Think Kim Kardashian Is Trolling Taylor Swift With Her New Perfume

 Fans were quick to suggest that Kim could potentially have made a pretty strategic move when it comes to the release of her brand new perfume as Taylor continues to drop hints that she could be about to release new music on April 26.

-Kardashian took to Instagram on April 15 to announce that she’d be dropping a brand new fragrance in collaboration with sister Kylie Jenner with bottles in the shape of lips that come in the colors nude, pink, and red.
+Kardashian took to Instagram on April 15 to announce that she’d be dropping a brand-new fragrance in collaboration with sister Kylie Jenner with bottles in the shape of lips that come in the colors nude, pink, and red.
 The reality star made the big announcement by sharing a photo shoot snap of herself and her sister and also confirmed that the fragrance will officially drop at noon on April 26.

 A number of fans pointed out the interesting release date in the comments section, suggesting that Kim may have purposefully selected April 26 to go head-to-head with Taylor and whatever she has planned for the same day.

 “The same day like taylor swift 4.26? it’s not a coincidence?
 Isn’t isn’t isn’t,” one fan said to Kardashian, per Cosmo.

 Another then wrote, “So shady of them to launch the same day as Taylor Swift” with an eye rolling emoji.

 “You are literally using Taylor’s hype and fame of April 26 for your own benefit!
 It’s so obvious. #streamts7,” another then said in the comments section.